राम

 हरिनाम सार जिव्हा या नामाची | उपमा त्या दैवाची कोण वानी || ३ ||

-The essence of Hari's Name - the tongue exists for this Name.
-Who can describe the fortune of such a one?
+Hari's Name is the essence, and the tongue exists for this Name; who can describe the fortune of such a one?

 Everything in the spiritual life, when boiled down to its essence, yields one thing: the Name.
 And the tongue in your mouth, that small, overlooked instrument you use for a thousand trivial purposes every day, was designed for this and nothing higher.
 Dnyaneshwar says it not as a restriction but as a revelation.
 You have been using this instrument for lesser purposes.
 All this time, its true function was waiting.
 And the fortune of the one whose tongue discovers its real purpose?
 It is beyond anything language can compare.